4K tellies aren't nearly as rare as they once were, and there's a very good chance you've already got one.

-It might be an homage to all things 80s (think ET meets The Goonies meets The Thing), but other than the scratchy, retro opening title, everything about Stranger Things’ production is cutting edge.
+It might be an homage to all things 80s (think E.T. meets The Goonies meets The Thing), but other than the scratchy, retro opening title, everything about Stranger Things’ production is cutting edge.
 It was actually shot in 6K, but even on our backwards 4K TVs the picture is stunning.
 Gruesomely so at the more horror-tinged points of the series.
-But whether you’re an AV nerd or not, this demands to be seen – it’s eight episodes of truly stunning, surprising, unique television.
+But whether you’re an AV nerd or not, this demands to be seen – it’s two seasons of truly stunning, surprising, unique television.

 Yes, Leo deserved the Oscar, but it’s the The Revenant’s bleak, frozen world that make it worthy of being high on your new telly’s watch list.

-If the first season of Netflix’s flagship show was all about the rise of drug kingpin Pablo Escobar, the second promises to capture the true story of his downfall after years on the run.
-We’re hoping for the same mix of tense action sequences, real news footage and superb moustaches.
-It’ll be worth watching in 4K for the extra detail on Escobar’s fine selection of sweaters alone.
+The first season of this magnificent Netflix original drama is all about the rise of drug baron Pablo Escobar, the second captures the true story of his downfall after years on the run, and the third concerns the Colombian kingpins who suceed him.
+You can expect a mix of tense action sequences, real news footage and superb moustaches – and it's worth watching in 4K for the extra detail on Escobar’s superb selection of sweaters alone.

 Better Call Saul

 No one really likes lawyers.
 They don’t have millions of adoring fans on Instagram, and their spirit animals are sharks – cold, grey killers, with dead, soulless eyes.
 But they’re not all bad.
 Take the slick and lovable Saul Goodman, aka Slippin’ Jimmy – a slick, rule-bending practitioner of justice who won our hearts in Breaking Bad, a show with incredible cinematography that has transitioned into this equally spectacular spin-off.